 Council seeks to encourage this form of housing development that is focused on one and two bedroom dwellings.
-This strategic goal is also reflected in the Council Vision 2030 for housing (quality affordable homes).
+This strategic goal is also reflected in the Council Outcome for housing (All residents have access to a range of housing options that ensures they can live in quality homes that are safe and healthy.).